 These Honey Corn Muffins are the perfect complement to your bowl of chili this winter, as a side dish at your Thanksgiving table, or for breakfast.

 - Make Corn Muffins Batter: In the bowl of an electric mixer fitted with a paddle attachment, mix the flour, sugar, cornmeal, baking powder, and salt.
-In a separate bowl, combine the milk, melted butter, and eggs.
+In a separate bowl, combine the melted butter, milk, honey, and eggs.
 With the mixer on the lowest speed, pour the wet ingredients into the dry ones and stir until they are just blended.
 Spoon the batter into the muffin tin, filling each one to the top

 - Bake Muffins: Bake at 425ºF for 5 minutes then lower the temperature to 350ºF for 25 minutes, or until the tops are crisp and a toothpick inserted into the center comes out clean.
 Cool slightly and remove from the pan